 A new application to be an authorised teacher is completed each year.
 This is contained in the Teacher Compliance and Acknowledgement by the Scripture Teacher and it is authorised by each parish priest.

 A Letter to the Principal of each school that indicates the name of the teacher, their date of birth and their completion of the authorisation procedures is sent by the parish to each school.

 TEACHER BASIC TRAINING

 The Greek Orthodox Archdiocese of Australia is an approved provider of Special Religious Education.
 It makes every effort at a centralised as well as parish level to ensure that all Scripture Teachers have access to basic training.

-For instance, training has been provided annually for almost 40 years and now takes the form of a Basic Accreditation Course, an online Basic Accreditation Course, an Annual Advanced Course as well as specialist in-service training in craft, use of teaching resources, content, classroom management or teaching skills.
+For instance, training has been provided annually for almost 40 years and now takes the form of a Basic Accreditation Course, an online Basic Accreditation Course, an Annual Advanced Course as well as specialist in-service training in craft, use of teaching resources, content or teaching skills.

 The Teacher Basic Training is consistent with the standards set out by the Inter-Church Commission on Religious Education in Schools.
 It covers the following: